|

 Brighton has an estimated gay male population of over 25,000: that's about one

-global rambler Adrian Gillan makes his first visit to the UK's gayest resort.
+Adrian Gillan has been exploring the UK's gayest resort.

 I'd toured the gay globe from Cairo to Moscow.
 I'd even done Bournemouth and Torquay.